DCS Inc Limited and Subsidiary Companies Group Tax Strategy

-The Board of DCS Group (UK) Ltd is responsible for ensuring that the tax obligations of the Company are understood, complied with and managed appropriately.
-Fulfilling its tax obligations and maintaining a transparent and cooperative relationship with HMRC is integral to the Company’s Tax Strategy.
+The Board of DCS Inc Ltd is responsible for ensuring that the tax obligations of the Group are understood, complied with and managed appropriately.
+Fulfilling its tax obligations and maintaining a transparent and cooperative relationship with HMRC is integral to the Group’s Tax Strategy.

-DCS Group (UK) Ltd (“DCS”) is a privately owned, family run company based in Banbury.
-DCS is the UK sales and marketing company for health, beauty and household manufacturers such as P&G, Gillette, Unilever, Colgate, SC Johnson, Johnson & Johnson and PZ Cussons among others.
-DCS offers a range of added value services including brand repacking, design, merchandising and category management.
+DCS Inc Ltd is a privately owned, family run group based in the South of England.
+It is the holding company for DCS Group (UK) Ltd which is a business in the sales and distribution sector.
+DCS is the Official UK Sales and Distribution company for P&G, Gillette, Unilever, Colgate, SC Johnson, PZ Cussons and other household health and Beauty brands, in addition the company also has a manufacturing facility producing its own Enliven range and other branded products.
+DCS offers a range of added value services including co-packing, design, merchandising and category management.

-This document sets out the strategic tax objectives of DCS Group (UK) Limited and its associated group companies (“the Group”).
+This document sets out the strategic tax objectives of DCS Inc Limited and its subsidiaries (“the Group”).

 It is not designed to be an operational manual with detailed instructions of the underlying processes and controls.
 Further commentary around the systems and risk management framework of the Group is contained within the group’s compliance systems.

-The Group Finance Director is responsible for leading the Tax Strategy.
+The Groups Chief Financial Officer is responsible for leading the Tax Strategy.
 The strategy is approved by the Board of Directors.

-The document will be periodically reviewed and any amendments will be approved by the Board of Directors.
-It is effective for the year ended 31 December 2017.
+The document will be periodically reviewed, and any amendments will be approved by the Board of Directors.
+It is effective for the year ended 31 December 2021.

 This document is primarily of relevance to the Finance Team together with the Board of Directors who are responsible for tax across the organisation.

-The policy is available to all employees and can be found on the company website.
+The policy is available to all employees and can be found on the company intranet and website.

-The purpose of the Tax Strategy is to communicate the policy for the management of tax within the Group.
+The purpose of the Tax Strategy is to communicate the policy for the management of tax within DCS Inc Ltd and its subsidiary undertakings (“the Group”).
 It is important to ensure that consistent and effective tax standards are maintained across the Group as tax (both direct and indirect) can have a significant cash and profit and loss impact on the Group and therefore on many of the Group’s business activities.

 The following taxes are in scope